 Hyperledger Fabric for contracts is useful for handling contracts in the digital age.
 The digitization of contracts onto the blockchain can transform the way you create, send, keep, and observe contracts.
 The solution is available as custom software and supports various business-to-business contract management needs.

-Blockchain for contracts can generate value for companies by acting as the only repository for contracts that irrefutably hosts up-to-date, agreed-upon versions.
+Blockchain network for contracts can generate value for companies by acting as the only repository for contracts that irrefutably hosts up-to-date, agreed-upon versions.
 The blockchain solution increases speed and efficiency, enhance visibility, allows various parties to share access to the same data, minimizes reconciliation efforts and disputes, and decreases environmental waste.